hleehm8994/hleehm8994/README.md

-Hi my name is Helen
+Hi my name is Helen.
+I am a recent Graduate in Business Analytics
 ======================

-I am a recent Graduate in Business Analytics
 -------------------------------------

 Let's talk about Data Analytics, Python, SQL and anything else